aneesh-neelam/VITacademics/README.md

 #### External Requirements:
 * A MongoDB instance running locally or valid "MONGOLAB_URI"/"MONGOHQ_URI" string in process.env
 * A valid "COOKIE_SECRET" string in process.env for better security (Optional)
+* A valid "LOGENTRIES_TOKEN" in process.env for Logentries support (Optional)
+* A valid "NEWRELIC_APP_NAME" and "NEWRELIC_LICENSE" in process.env for New Relic support (Optional)